rmanaloto-tastytrade/SlotMap/docs/mutagen-validation.md

 - Session terminates cleanly and probe directories are removed.

 ## Notes
 - The SSH connection uses ProxyJump to the remote host because the devcontainer ports are published on 127.0.0.1 of the host.
+Host names are suffixed automatically with `MUTAGEN_DOMAIN_SUFFIX` (default `tastyworks.com`) when running `scripts/setup_mutagen_host.sh`; set `DEVCONTAINER_REMOTE_HOST` or `MUTAGEN_PROXY_HOST` to a fully qualified host if needed.
 - The probe directories are transient and ignored after the script exits.
 - If you hit `ssh: Could not resolve hostname ssh` during the Mutagen step, clear any stale local tunnels and re-run with `MUTAGEN_LOG_LEVEL=debug` to capture the underlying ssh invocation; the failure indicates the SSH call to the devcontainer did not complete.